 - Federalist — a platform that securely deploys a website from a GitHub repository in minutes and lets users preview proposed and published changes.

-In her live demonstration, Carpenter shows how files are changed and merged in GitHub.
+In the demonstrations on this page, both presenters show how files are changed and merged in GitHub.
 This can be done by any member on the team, developers and non-developers, that has access to a GitHub repository.
 The following is a step-by-step method in which GitHub users can develop their websites:

 - Step 1 — Team members will open an issue via a project board.